Alone Against the Wendigo: Plot summary

 Alone Against the Wendigo is a Call of Cthulhu adventure for a single player, with no need for a referee.
 The player takes on the role of Dr. L. C. Nadelmann, an anthropologist from Miskatonic University.
-The doctor, accompanied by a local Métis guide and three graduate students, travels deep into the wilds of Canada, seeking the mysterious North Hanninah valley.
+The doctor, accompanied by a local Métis guide and three graduate students, travels deep into the Canadian wilderness, seeking the mysterious North Hanninah valley.
 The doctor and companions will face many challenges, including an encounter with the Wendigo.

 Gameplay

 Blank Investigator sheets are provided.
 After choosing Dr. Nadelmann's gender, the player must then choose how to allocate 390 skill points, with at least 40 going towards Anthropology.

 The player starts the adventure by reading the first paragraph of the adventure.
 All of the subsequent 654 paragraphs are individually numbered; much like the Fighting Fantasy series of adventure books published by Games Workshop, decisions made by the player, or succeeding or failing at luck, combat or skill dice rolls, will route the player to different paragraphs, providing a varying storyline depending on the choices, successes and failures the player makes.

 At the end of each paragraph, the player is rewarded with a certain number of "Hanninah Mythos" ("HM") points, representing the knowledge the doctor has learned.